 Preserving Food by Dehydrating

-Dehydrating is one of the oldest methods of preserving food, it’s also one of the cheapest.
+Dehydrating is one of the oldest ways of preserving food at home, it’s also one of the cheapest.
 The key to preserving food by dehydrating is to get all of the water out of the food, it needs to be completely dry.
 Of course, the texture will change and dehydrating isn’t a good option for all foods.
-Some food, like bananas or apples, is wonderful dehydrated but other food, like corn, needs to be reconstituted in water before it can be used.
+Some foods, like bananas or apples, taste wonderful dehydrated but other food, like corn, needs to be reconstituted in water before it can be used.

 Dehydrated food can be stored in glass jars or zipper bags and stored on the shelf – if you’re sure you removed all the moisture.
 If you live in a high humidity area, you might want to use food safe moisture absorbers or store your dehydrated foods in the freezer.